 When we left Steve and the team they were just getting the shipping features ready and were waiting to go ‘live’ with the site.
 This turns out to be a blessing and a curse.
 Its a blessing because the business is making money; a curse because with it come support issues.

 Steve spends some of his time and energy just watching the team and their flow every day.
 In the first two Sprints after the release the team struggles and fails to meet its planning commitments.
 At first he’s OK and just says its the inevitable post-release hiccups (I don’t agree with Steve on this one, it’s not inevitable; I think it was a first warning sign – Editor), but when it’s clear that this is continuing into the 3rd Sprint he starts to get worried.
 Steve notices that team members are often being interrupted several times a day.
 Most of the interruptions are support issues.

-During the Retrospective John chooses a timeline to help the team remember/discover what happened in the past two weeks.
-It’s worse than even John realized; team members spent most of their time on Production Support.
+During the Retrospective Steve chooses a timeline to help the team remember/discover what happened in the past two weeks.
+It’s worse than even Steve realized; team members spent most of their time on Production Support.
 After some more discussion they discovered there were three major classes of issue:

 - Issues where a team member just had to help support understand how to help the customer